ArisenIO/peepsid-chrome-extension/README.md

 The Chrome extension uses the [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) API for encrypting and decrypting keys.
 Web workers run scripts in background threads without interfering with the UI.
 Encryption and decryption rely on CPU intensive operations which hang up the extension UI.
 This performance hit is especially noticeable when users have several keys imported and they are updating the passphrase used to encrypt those keys.
 The keys need to all be decrypted with the old passphrase and then re-encrypted with the new passphrase, resulting in a frozen UI for several seconds.
 Using the web workers API allows the UI to continue functioning while encryption and decryption runs in a background thread.

 ### Manifest Specification
-The Chrome extension adheres to the [Manifest Specification](https://github.com/EOSIO/manifest-spec).
+The Chrome extension adheres to the [Manifest Specification](https://github.com/ARISENIO/manifest-spec).
-All [checks](https://github.com/EOSIO/manifest-spec#how-it-works) described in the Manifest Specification are validated in the Chrome Extension.
+All [checks](https://github.com/ARISENIO/manifest-spec#how-it-works) described in the Manifest Specification are validated in the Chrome Extension.

 #### Assert Action
-As part of the Manifest Specification, the Chrome extension will generate a [`eosio.assert::require` action](https://github.com/EOSIO/eosio-reference-chrome-extension-authenticator-app/blob/develop/src/contracts/eosio.assert.abi.json#L52) with the following parameters:
+As part of the Manifest Specification, the Chrome extension will generate a [`arisen.assert::require` action](https://github.com/ARISENIO/arisen-reference-chrome-extension-authenticator-app/blob/develop/src/contracts/arisen.assert.abi.json#L52) with the following parameters:
-   * `chain_params_hash`: Hash of the chain information from the [Application Metadata](https://github.com/EOSIO/manifest-spec#application-metadata-specification) for the chain defined in the request envelope.
+   * `chain_params_hash`: Hash of the chain information from the [Application Metadata](https://github.com/ARISENIO/manifest-spec#application-metadata-specification) for the chain defined in the request envelope.
-   * `manifest_id`: Hash of the [Manifest](https://github.com/EOSIO/manifest-spec#application-manifest-specification) for the chain defined in the request envelope.
+   * `manifest_id`: Hash of the [Manifest](https://github.com/ARISENIO/manifest-spec#application-manifest-specification) for the chain defined in the request envelope.
    * `actions`: An array of actions whitelisted in the Manifest.
    * `abi_hashes`: An array of the hashed abis included in the request envelope.